 General Liability Insurance for Texas Small Businesses

-General liability insurance (GLI) is the foundation of small business protection in Texas.
+General liability insurance (GL) is the foundation of small business protection in Texas.
 It covers third-party claims for bodily injury, property damage, and advertising injury caused by your business operations.

 What General Liability Insurance Covers